 In a study involving 270 children from ages 1 to 5, it was found that kids who took honey before bed found considerable relief from cough (less in severity and frequency) and improved their sleep.
 Those who took something else were not as relieved, the study noted.

 The key was said to be honey’s similar effect with dextromethorphan, an active ingredient in common synthetic cough syrups.
-Only difference is, honey is found to be really effective and safe.
+The only difference is, honey is found to be really effective and safe.
 Synthetic cough syrups aren’t and may even pose some dangers.

 Another reason for honey’s effectiveness is probably its rich nutrition components.
 It’s naturally abundant with vitamins and minerals and antioxidants, plus its antibacterial and antimicrobial properties.

 Finally, not all coughs are worth expectorating.
-Some actually help kids force out mucus from their airway and clear clogged nose.
-If your kid has slight cough but can sleep soundly at night, then he or she probably just needs lots of liquid.
+Some actually help kids force out mucus from their airways and clear clogged noses.
+If your kid has a slight cough but can sleep soundly at night, then he or she probably just needs lots of liquid.
 Give your kid lots of water to drink during the day.

 But if the coughing disturbs the children’s sleep—as well as yours—then it’s time to try the pure-honey first aid remedy.